 - a.
 Provide HMIS User training as needed. - b.
-Develop and maintain training materials for all HMIS training. - c.
-Develop and maintain client forms, including client and privacy forms. - d.
+Develop and maintain training materials for all HMIS training.related to HMIS functionality, privacy and security, and reporting functionality. - c.
+Develop and maintain client_all HMIS related forms, including client forms and privacy forms. - d.
 Create HMIS User accounts and control access to HMIS. - e.
-Communicate all system-wide changes to Agency Administrators via direct emails, announcements on ochmis.org and/or User Meetings. - f.
+Communicate all system-wide changes to Agency Administrators via direct emails, announcements on ochmis.org and/orthe OC HMIS website, and/or User Meetings. - f.
 Resolve HMIS-related grievances that cannot be resolved by the agency working with the client.
-Clients can submit a grievance by completing the Grievance Form or calling 714-589-2360. - g.
+Clients can submit a grievance by completing the Grievance Form or calling 714 589 2360. - g.
 Host HMIS User Meetings open to all HMIS Users to discuss the use and implementation of HMIS.
 Please refer to the OC HMIS calendar for additional meeting details. - h.
-Host the Data and Performance Management meetings, which are open to all HMIS Agency Administrators, and focus on performance and policies related to HMIS.
+Host the Data and Performance Management meetings, which are open to all HMIS Agency Administrators users, and focus on performance and policies related to HMIS.
 Please refer to the OC HMIS calendar for additional meeting details. - i.
-Provide technical support to Agency Administrators via the HMIS Help Desk. - j.
-Serve as intermediary between Participating Agencies and the HMIS vendor. - Alert the HMIS vendor to all HUD deadlines for data standards changes, required reporting specifications, etc. - I. Complete HMIS software testing, as needed. - m.
-Submit tickets on behalf of Participating Agencies when HMIS Lead Agency is not able to resolve a technical issue. - n.
-Ensure OC HMIS will be available to HMIS Users at a minimum of 99.95 percent of the monthly billing cycle.
-The HMIS Lead Agency will inform all HMIS Users of any planned or unplanned service outages via direct email or announcement on ochmis.org. - o.
-Facilitate access to system level data. - p.
+Provide technical support to Agency Administrators via the HMIS Help Desk. - i.
+Serve as intermediary between Participating Agencies and the HMIS vendor. - k.
+Alert the HMIS vendor to all HUD deadlines for data standards changes, required reporting specifications, etc. - I. Complete HMIS software testing, as needed. - m.
+Submit tickets for technical support to the HMIS vendor on behalf of Participating Agencies when HMIS Lead Agency is not able to resolve a technical issue. - n.
+Ensure OC HMIS will be available to HMIS Users at a minimum of 99.95 percent of the monthly billing cycle Monitor the availability of HMIS to HMIS Users, and.
+The HMIS Lead Agency will inform all HMIS Uusers of any planned or unplanned service outages via direct email or announcement on the ochmis.org.OC HMIS website. - o.
+Facilitate access to system level data.

+- p.
 Establish HMIS participation fees based on appropriate criteria in collaboration with the CoC Collaborative Applicant and as approved by the CoC Board. - q.
 Serve as Lead for all HUD-required reporting involving HMIS data (HIC and Sheltered PIT, System Performance Measures, Longitudinal Systems Analysis, etc.). - r.
 Publish system, agency, and project level reports from HMIS as needed.

 IV.
-Help Desk Policies
+Help Desk-Policies

 - a.
 HMIS Help Desk hours are Monday through Friday from 9AM to 5PM, excluding holidays. - b.
 Only designated Agency Administrators may submit requests for technical support to the HMIS Help Desk.
 The methods of contacting the HMIS Help Desk are below.
 Agency Administrators should not directly contact individual members of the HMIS team. - a.
 HMIS Help Desk phone number 714-589-2360 - b.
-HMIS Help Desk website http://ochmis-211oc.happyfox.com/home
+HMIS Help Desk website http://ochmis-211oc.happyfox.com/home - c.

-- c.
 HMIS Staff strives to answer all technical support tickets within three (3) business days, but workload, holidays and number of available staff may delay response.
 Agency Administrators are responsible for raising technical issues in a timely manner, keeping in mind that their request may not be solved same day. - d.
 Client identifying information should never be sent to the HMIS Help Desk.
 This includes but is not limited to: First Names, Last Names, Dates of Birth, or Social Security Numbers.
 If you need to discuss a specific client only the client's HMIS unique ID should be sent.
 Agency Administrators who repeatedly submit client identifying information to the HMIS Help Desk may be subject to corrective action.